ministryofjustice/itpolicycontent/content/confluence/web-browsing.md

 You and your manager are responsible for ensuring that you use these systems responsibly.

-If you accidentally connect to a website that contains unsuitable, illegal or offensive material, you must disconnect from the site immediately and inform the [IT Service Desk](mailto:ITservicedesk@justice.gsi.gov.uk).
+If you accidentally connect to a website that contains unsuitable, illegal or offensive material, you must disconnect from the site immediately and inform your [Service Desk](#service-desks).

 The Department will monitor the use of electronic communications and web-browsing.
 Your manager can request reports detailing your activity if they suspect inappropriate use of email or web-browsing facilities.